The number of privacy scandals and questions about Facebook and its rapacious desire for your data, never seems to slow.

 For the most part, my list of apps is fairly unremarkable.
 Spotify has access to my data, along with JustGiving and my bank, Monzo.

 But more embarrassing are the sheer amount of dating apps that I’ve signed into over the years which include (deep breath); Once, The Inner Circle, OkCupid, Tinder, Bumble and Coffee Meets Bagel.

 Were it not for my first Facebook status this would be the most embarrassing data point here.

-I have a memory like a sieve when it comes to old Facebook friends
+7. I have a poor memory for old Facebook friends

 Aside from your Facebook pictures, nothing makes you feel older than looking at all the Facebook friends you’ve forgotten about over the years.

 Although the amount of Facebook friends I have currently stands at 652 people, I’ve unfriended an additional 48 over the past decade.
 I’ve declined 52 friend requests from people I don’t know and my dad, and — most depressingly of all — I’ve sent out seven friend requests that never got a response.

 But, delightfully, downloading my data showed me that the second ever friend I made on the service is someone I’m still in contact with.
 He lives across the road from me, and we still find the time to play PUBG a few times a week together.